United Kingdom in the Eurovision Song Contest 2005: Final

 A panel of experts provided feedback regarding the songs during the show.
 The panel consisted of Bruno Tonioli (choreographer, dancer and television personality), Jonathan Ross (television and radio presenter, actor, comedian and producer), Natalie Cassidy (actress) and Paddy O'Connell (television and radio presenter).
-A public vote consisting of regional televoting, SMS voting and online voting selected the winner, "Touch My Fire" performed by Javine.
-The results of each televoting region and the online vote awarded 2, 4, 6, 8 and 12 points to their top five songs, while the SMS vote was awarded based on the percentage of votes each song achieved.
-For example, if a song gained 10% of the SMS vote, then that entry would be awarded 10 points.
-The public vote in the show registered over 1 million votes.
+A public vote consisting of televoting and online voting, which registered over 1 million votes, selected the winner.
+A public vote consisting of televoting via phone and SMS as well as online voting selected the winner.
+Televotes cast via landline phones were divided into seven regions in the United Kingdom with each region alongside the results of the online vote awarding points as follows: 2, 4, 6, 8 and 12 points.
+Televotes cast via mobile phones and SMS were also converted to points and awarded based on the percentage each song achieved.
+For example, if a song gained 10% of the mobile and SMS votes, then that entry would be awarded 10 points.
+The spokespersons for the online and mobile/SMS votes were Ruslana and Sandie Shaw, respectively.
+After all points were combined, "Touch My Fire" performed by Javine was the winner.